We collect and analyse data on the financial viability of local government which is used when campaigning for improved funding for the sector.

 The inquiry proposed 18 recommendations aimed at clarifying roles and responsibilities of the different levels of government and addressing the issue of cost shifting.

 As a result of the inquiry, a national intergovernmental agreement on cost shifting was created by the federal government.
 This agreement commits all three levels of government to:

 - providing communities with services in an efficient and effective manner

 - considering the financial impact to local councils of service responsibility and delivery transfers

 It also sets out a framework for future service agreements between different levels of government where program or service responsibilities are shared.

 Although the adoption of the agreement is an important first step to redressing funding arrangements to local government, we will continue to campaign for increased funding for specific programs where councils are funding shortfalls as a result of previous cost shifting.

 The agreement, which was signed in 2006, will be reviewed in 2011.

 Victorian state – local government agreement

-The Victorian state – local government agreement gives effect in Victoria to the national intergovernmental agreement on cost shifting.
+The Victorian state – local government agreement (Word - 306KB) gives effect in Victoria to the national intergovernmental agreement on cost shifting.